 Click Here for Undergraduate Syllabi

-The Bachelor of Science in Computer Science is accredited by the Computing Accreditation Commission of ABET.
+The Bachelor of Science in computer science is accredited by the Computing Accreditation Commission of ABET.
 It is built on a rigorous curriculum of computer science courses.
 The program includes advanced study in several important areas of computer science and provides a strong foundation in this discipline.
-Students completing the B.S. degree will attain nine learning outcomes.
-Amongst these is the ability to give oral presentations.
+Students completing the Bachelor of Science will attain eleven learning outcomes.
+Among these is the ability to give oral presentations.

 CS Oral Presentation Guide provides the departmental guidelines for giving oral presentations.